 After women finish taking magnesium sulfate or if they did not take it, women can resume as much as activity as they can tolerate.

 Length of the hospital stay depends on whether complications develop.
 Most pregnant women do well after delivery and can usually go home in 2 days after a vaginal birth or in 3 to 4 days after a cesarean delivery.
-Some women may need antihypertensive drugs for all or part of the 6-week period after delivery (called the postdelivery period Hospital (What to Expect) The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
-After delivery, the mother can expect to have some symptoms... read more ), depending on how high their blood pressure is.
+Some women may need antihypertensive drugs for all or part of the 6-week period after delivery (called the postdelivery period Hospital (What to Expect) The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
+After childbirth, a mother can expect to have some... read more ), depending on how high their blood pressure is.

 Most women who have had preeclampsia or eclampsia must see the doctor every 1 to 2 weeks after delivery in addition to the routine 6-week visit.
 If any blood or urine test results are abnormal, tests should be repeated at the 6-week visit.
 If results are persistently abnormal, women may be referred to a specialist.